macrivincenzo/thevaluationgenie/replit.md

 ### Core Features
 - **Valuation Engine**: Uses SDE multiplier method with industry-specific multiples.
 Supports various industries including consulting, marketing, IT services, etc. Output is a comprehensive PDF report.
 100% halal compliant with no interest-based calculations and absolutely no EBITDA usage.
 - **Payment Processing**: Stripe integration with simplified single-tier pricing: Professional Report ($39).
 Secure payment forms using Stripe Elements.
 Fully operational demo mode with resilient payment confirmation.
-- **Authentication**: Dual authentication system - Replit Auth (OpenID Connect) for general users, and AppSumo-specific email/code authentication where users can use any email address as username and their AppSumo activation code as password for automatic lifetime access activation.
+- **Authentication**: Dual authentication system - Replit Auth (OpenID Connect) for general users, and standard AppSumo activation flow where AppSumo customers create regular accounts then activate their lifetime codes via the /lifetime page.
 - **File Management**: Local filesystem storage for PDF and CSV uploads (not parsed).
 - **Email System**: Resend API with verified custom domain (noreply@thevaluationgenie.com) for professional email delivery.
 - **Valuation Questionnaire**: A streamlined, universal questionnaire for all users (buyers and sellers) focused on SDE-relevant financial data and business specifics.
 Includes auto-calculations for key metrics.